Education Marketing Trends to Watch in 2016. Part 2: Video Content Marketing Trends

 - Other specific streams unique to your institution

-I literally just received it today, but I plan to make a video tomorrow and post to this page.
-Bookmark or email me directly to get access to my YouTube video when it is posted.
-[UPDATE February 10, 2016] video embedded below:
+I literally just received it today, but I plan to make a video with it very soon.
+You can email me directly to get access to my YouTube video once I post it.

 Schools that use this could consider the following strategies: